loda-lang/loda-programs/programs/oeis/list3.md

 * [A313533](http://oeis.org/A313533) ([L28 program](313/A313533.asm)): Coordination sequence Gal.6.131.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313561](http://oeis.org/A313561) ([L23 program](313/A313561.asm)): Coordination sequence Gal.4.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313568](http://oeis.org/A313568) ([L05 program](313/A313568.asm)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313569](http://oeis.org/A313569) ([L69 program](313/A313569.asm)): Coordination sequence Gal.6.197.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313613](http://oeis.org/A313613) ([L28 program](313/A313613.asm)): Coordination sequence Gal.4.72.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313680](http://oeis.org/A313680) ([L20 program](313/A313680.asm)): Coordination sequence Gal.6.120.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313681](http://oeis.org/A313681) ([L23 program](313/A313681.asm)): Coordination sequence Gal.6.221.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.